LeAnn Rimes: Voice and vocal ability

-Rimes's voice has been described as a soprano.
-She has often been described by critics as having "powerhouse vocals".
+Rimes is a soprano.
+Critics of her early recordings frequently commented on her vocal maturity relative to her age.
 Critics took notice from her earliest recordings.
 Entertainment Weeklys Don McLeese commented, "Though 'Young Country' doesn't get much younger than Rimes, she already shows more poise and maturity than many artists twice her age."
 In similar vein, The Washington Post wrote in 2005 "Rimes's voice is far and away her strongest selling point.
-Rich and worldly, it belied her young age -- especially when she tackled a vintage-sounding country song like 'Blue'."
+Rich and worldly, it belied her young age – especially when she tackled a vintage-sounding country song like 'Blue'."
 From a young age, Rimes also chose material that was considered beyond her years.
 In her first album, Rimes recorded such material as Deborah Allen's "My Baby", whose lyrics say, "my baby is a full-time lover, my baby is a full-grown man."
 Other material such as Diane Warren's "How Do I Live" had also been considered too mature for Rimes's age and was the main reason why her version of the song was not chosen to be used in the soundtrack for the film Con Air.

 Rimes has credited various music artists as influences on her career, notably Patsy Cline (left) and Judy Garland.